Support

 6.2 Who will cover the internship expenses?

 Your EIC Pathfinder grant will cover your personnel expenses.
-If the internship location is more than 150 km from your usual work location, InnoNext can reimburse you a mobility allowance of EUR 2,300/month (up to 3 months).
+If the internship location is more than 150 km from your usual work location, InnoNext can reimburse you a mobility allowance of 2,300 Euros gross per month (up to 3 months).
 Longer internships won’t receive additional funding.
 During the internship, a monthly report will be required.

 6.3 How to sign the financial agreement?